 At the time of his death in 2007, Tjumpo Tjapanangka was Balgo’s most venerated male artist.
-Having been born c.1930, and settled a long distance from his traditional homeland near Karnapilya in the area west of Lake Mackay (Wilkinkarra) he had become the most highly regarded Law Man in the community.
+Born c.1930, and settled a long distance from his traditional homeland near Karnapilya in the area west of Lake Mackay (Wilkinkarra), he had become the most highly regarded Law Man in the community.

 Balgo became a melting pot of different tribes, each with accompanying aesthetic and ritual traditions.
-However, the community remained relatively harmonious and had a less traumatic experience both internally, and in relations with the outside world, than some of the neighboring settlements, where some people were taken away against their will.
+However, the community remained relatively harmonious and had a less traumatic experience, both internally and in relations with the outside world, than some of the neighboring settlements, where some settlers were moved against their will.
 This fostered a climate of tolerance that encouraged artistic experimentation and a healthy sense of competition between artists eager to outdo each other and bring something new to the creative process.
 Each artist was ‘fiercely proud of his or her individual artistic characteristics.
 They encourage individualism, critisising only when expression is not factual in terms of Aboriginal Law‘ (Acker cited in Hoy 2000: 48).